Primary Education with QTS (School-Based) BA (Hons)

 You will be taught by a range of highly qualified and experienced teachers and tutors who are dedicated to excellence in primary education and who will model high quality practice to enable you to develop your own teaching style.

-Typical offer 96 UCAS Tariff points, for which no specific subjects are required, plus GCSE English Language, Mathematics and Science at Grade C or Grade 4 or above (or equivalent).
+Typical offer 112-120 UCAS Tariff points, for which no specific subjects are required, plus GCSE English Language or English Literature, GCSE Mathematics and GCSE Science at Grade C or Grade 4 or above (or equivalent).

 You are expected to have a commitment to, and understanding of, primary education, demonstrating the personal attributes, values and motivation required to train as a teacher.

-An interview forms part of the selection process.
+An interview forms part of the selection process, which can be conducted online or face to face.
 The admissions panel will prioritise for interview those with the greatest strengths in relation to:

 - Intellectual and academic ability, supported by a recent academic reference.